 Section 29-17 District C-P, planned business district.

-Purpose.
-This district is intended to provide for commercial and recreational activities that
+(a) Purpose.
+This district is intended to provide for commercial and

 warrant special consideration due to their scale or potential impacts, or for certain sites due to

 their location or environmental characteristics.
 The major objectives of a C-P district are: